 I almost forgot to mention, I prefer to use baked salmon when forming my croquettes, but you don’t need to!
 Chef John (one of my favorites) uses raw salmon to make his fresh salmon croquettes.
 Here is his recipe.

 You are going to love these Salmon Croquettes for their ease and simplicity.
-These croquettes are great for brunch or even a light lunch, enjoy them with my Best Homemade Garlic Yogurt Sauce or as they are!
+These croquettes are great for brunch or even a light lunch, enjoy them with my Homemade Garlic Yogurt Sauce or as they are!

 Origin of Salmon Croquettes Recipe: